How to Refresh a Succulent Wreath

 Once the wreath gets displayed for the summer season, occasional watering will be needed depending on how much rain it receives.
 When you are watering, it is also a good time to take a close-up look at the wreath to see how the plants are growing and inspect for pests.
 You can always make small adjustments to the plants throughout the growing season to be sure that it looks its best.

 There are so many different ways to make a wreath that is uniquely yours.
-Experiment with different shaped wreaths, cover the entire wreath with moss or maybe use the same color plants for a monochromatic look.
+Experiment with different shaped wreaths, make a living wreath out of houseplants, cover the entire wreath with moss or maybe use the same color plants for a monochromatic look.